Best Games Like Civilization

 Crusader Kings is another historic strategy franchise the likes of which is right up there with Civilization, Total War and Age of Empires.

-Furthermore, it’s an excellent alternative for history buffs that have always dreamt of guiding a dynasty through the Middle Ages.
+Furthermore, it’s a superb alternative for history buffs that have always dreamt of guiding a dynasty through the Middle Ages.

 In Crusader Kings III, you’re tasked with providing for your people, shielding them from invasions, and expanding your empire by any methods.

-Along the way, you’ll have to quash peasant rebellions, travel and conquer remote lands, and stand your ground against Viking invaders.
+Along the way, you’ll have to quash peasant uprisings, travel and conquer distant lands, and stand your ground against Viking invaders.

-Set during the Chinese Three Kingdoms period, Total War: Three Kingdoms has you playing as one of eleven competing factions as they struggle to become China’s new ruler.
+Set during the Chinese Three Kingdoms period, Total War: Three Kingdoms has you playing as one of eleven rival factions as they strive to become China’s new ruler.

 Whereas Civilization prioritizes growing and developing nations of people who need food, shelter, and protection, Three Kingdoms is more concerned with all-out warfare.